 #GivingTuesdayNow is almost over.
 Only a few hours left to help our families affected by the COVID-19 crisis.
 Gifts made today will be matched up to $50,000 thanks to the generosity of a dedicated group of employees at William Blair and its matching gifts program.

 I grew up loving Mercy Home.
 I grew up sending my wonderful parents all dressed up to Ringside every fall.
 I grew up handing out shamrock pins during the month of March.
 I grew up loving Mercy Home because I had heard about all it does for young people and their families.
 Loving Mercy Home for all that I heard was easy.

 It wasn’t until I became an intern in Admissions the summer between my sophomore and junior years of college that I started to love the Mercy Home I got to see in action.
 I was only at Mercy a few times a week that summer and was given small tasks to complete, but what I was exposed to solidified my track for the rest of my college career as well as my desire to do a year of service post-graduation.

 January of my senior year at the University of Dayton, I committed to join my 15 roommates in a year of Mercy Works.

 This year I have seen the most important parts of Mercy Home: the workers.
-The staff in Youth Programs, The Academy, Reception, AfterCare, Friends First, Facilities, Organizational Development, Advancement, the Kitchen, and my team in Admissions who all work tirelessly every day for one mission- the youth.
+The staff in Youth Programs, Education & Career Resources, Reception, AfterCare, Friends First, Facilities, Organizational Development, Advancement, the Kitchen, and my team in Admissions who all work tirelessly every day for one mission- the youth.

 As a case manager in Admissions, I have had the opportunity to see many aspects of Mercy Home in action.
 I see the effort, passion and love each of these coworkers put into every single person who walks into our front doors.
 Not every day at Mercy Home is a good day, but I can tell you that there is something good in every day.